RHIT-CSSE/csse332/homeworks/10_hybrid_threads/README.md

 goal is to allow a large number of low-cost user threads, but to also get the ability to run threads on different CPUs at the same time.

-The basic approach we will take is create multiple schedulers (i.e. parent threads) that each run in their own kernelspace thread.
+The basic approach we will take is to create multiple schedulers (i.e. parent threads) that each run in their own kernelspace thread.
-These threads will independently walk across the same global ucontext\_t threads array, and select userspace threads to run.
+These threads will independently walk across the same global `ucontext_t` threads array, and select userspace threads to run.
 To make this work we will need to use semaphores to prevent concurrency bugs.